One of the most common question that bike owners has in mind is,

 Sold Secure ratings for bike locks are classified into 3 categories:

-What is the difference between all the security ratings?
+By now, you'd probably be asking, what's the difference between all the security ratings?

 Sold Secure is the most trusted ratings among all security products like bike locks.